kavi-thirilo/testzen-lite/README.md

 **For Android:**
 - Android device connected via USB with USB debugging enabled, OR
-- Android emulator running
+- Android emulator configured (doesn't need to be running - TestZen starts it automatically)
-- Run `adb devices` to verify device is connected
+- Optional: Run `adb devices` to verify device status

 **For iOS:**
 - macOS computer (required for iOS testing)
 - Xcode installed
-- iOS simulator running or iOS device connected
+- iOS simulator or iOS device connected
-- Run `xcrun simctl list` to see available simulators
+- Optional: Run `xcrun simctl list` to see available simulators

 ### Auto-Appium Mode